The Path to Ordination

 Step 1: An individual, sensing the call of God and the church to pastoral ministry, is first licensed as a local ministerial candidate (LMC):

-C. The pastor shall enter into a mentoring relationship with the potential local ministerial candidate, establishing a Formation Plan (see Local Ministerial Candidate Handbook).
-The pastor shall journey with the individual through licensing as local ministerial candidate, and possibly even through licensing as a conference ministerial candidate.
-A local ministerial candidate shall be amenable to instruction, supervision and related discipline to assure growth in grace, knowledge and leadership skill (see ¶6300.Q, ¶6320.B.10).
+C. The pastor shall enter into a mentoring relationship with the potential Local Ministerial Candidate, establishing a Formation Plan (see Local Ministerial Candidate Handbook).
+The pastor shall journey with the individual through licensing as Local Ministerial Candidate, and possibly even through licensing as a Conference Ministerial Candidate.
+A Local Ministerial Candidate shall be amenable to instruction, supervision, and related discipline to assure growth in grace, knowledge, and leadership skill (see ¶6300.O, ¶6320.B.10).

 Click here for Book of Discipline